Nine long-haired cat breeds as gorgeous as they are fluffy

 (Image credit: Getty Images)

-Domestic long-haired cats are less of a breed and more of a type.
+Domestic long-haired cats are less of a long-haired cat breed, and more of a type.
 They’re named for their hairstyle rather than their ancestry and may be a mix of several breeds.

 They’re very popular – in fact, they’re the second most popular breed in the US after the domestic short hair.
 That mixed breeding helps to keep them healthy, as they’re not prone to some of the genetic problems of purebreds.